• Skip to primary navigation

 This is why the normal bankruptcy process that discharges debts or reorganizes debt payments to a private creditor does not normally apply to federally-guaranteed student loans – or VA home loan debt, for that matter, for the same reason.
 The U.S. government wants its money, and it is willing to be extremely patient and persistent in getting its money back.

 That said, all of us know that occasionally, things happen.
 Even with the best of intentions, sometimes a young physician gets disabled and it is simply not reasonable to expect him or her to be able to pay back the substantial medical school debt – on top of medical bills he or she may have personally incurred due to the onset of the disabling illness or accident.
+So is it possible to get a federally-guaranteed student loan discharged?

 Something you should know…

-While it is possible for the severely and permanently disabled to get a break on a federal student loan, this process is not a substitute for a disability strategy that includes disability income insurance as a prime component.
+It is possible for the severely and permanently disabled to get a break on a federal student loan, but this process is not a substitute for a disability strategy that includes disability income insurance as a prime component.
 The federal system is designed to help people avoid sinking below a very bare subsistence income.
 As a doctor in your 20s-50s, you may well have millions of dollars of future income at stake.
 It is your responsibility to take steps to protect as much of this income as you choose to, through the use of disability insurance, life and long term care coverage.

 • A disability that can be expected to last for a continuous period of five years,